 What Do You Need to Work in Information Security and Assurance?

 The best security officers are detail-oriented, technology savvy and committed to securing accurate data.
 If you love spreadsheets, databases and enforcing security policies, this could be the ideal job for you.
 To work in this field, you’ll need a bachelor’s or undergraduate degree in a related subject.
-For example, companies might want to see a B.S. in Computer Sciences, M.S. in Information Security or a similar degree.
+For example, companies might want to see a online M.S. in Computer Sciences, M.S. in Information Security or a similar degree.
 You should consider earning the Certified Chief Information Security Officer (CCISO) designation from the EC-Council to show you’re serious about your commitment to this career.

 Is the Information Field Growing?